cinemagoer/cinemagoer/README.md

 ## Revamp notice

 Starting on November 2017 many things were improved and simplfied:

 - move the package to Python 3
 - removed dependencies: SQLObject, C compiler, BeautifulSoup
 - removed the "mobile" and "httpThin" parsers
 - introduced a testsuite ([please help with it!][testsuite])
+- the old, Python 2, version is available in the *imdbpy-legacy* branch (mostly unsupported)

 ## Main features